sunkenship2025/hybrid-predictive-maintenance/figures/README.md

 # /figures — Clustering and Sensor Behavior Visualizations

-This folder contains all visual outputs generated during Phase 1 and Phase 2 of the Hybrid Predictive Maintenance project.
+This folder contains all visual outputs generated during Phase 1, Phase 2, and Phase 2.5 of the Hybrid Predictive Maintenance project.
 These plots provide visual evidence for how engines degrade over time, how clusters form in sensor space, and how preprocessing steps affect the data.

 ---